Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 • Study of state governance

-• Rajmandala theory of 'circle of kings'
+• Rajmandala's theory of the 'circle of kings'

 Sir Humphrey